100 Florida Trails

 Lake Apopka Loop Trail

-Latest update: August 2020
+Latest update: March 2023

-at Magnolia Park)
+only, at Magnolia Park

 Trailheads: Magnolia Park (2929 S. Binion Road, Apopka), North Shore Trailhead